Things appear to be looking up for ReTo Eco-Solutions Inc. (RETO)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 102.85% loss in the last 1 month and extending the period to 3 months gives it a 201.70%, and is 56.78% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 30.09% over the week and 17.56% over the month.
+The stock witnessed a 112.26% loss in the last 1 month and extending the period to 3 months gives it a 175.00%, and is -26.67% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.14% over the week and 18.10% over the month.

 ReTo Eco-Solutions Inc. (RETO) Analyst Forecasts